 - Online reference materials such as dictionaries, encyclopedias, atlases, manuals, etc.*

-- Laptops and iPads are available for five-hour checkout periods at the Library Services Desk on the 1st floor.
+- Laptops are available for five-hour checkout periods at the Library Services Desk on the 1st floor.
 More info »

 - Access to Microsoft applications + many others (Learning Commons and laptop computers only).

 - PC workstations/carrels designated for wheelchair access in each service area.
 Wheelchair accessible service desks.

 (*Note: Off-campus access to electronic resources is restricted to USF students, faculty, and staff.)

 The Library attempts to make our website ADA compliant.
 If disabled patrons experience difficulties using any section of it, they should contact the Library ADA Coordinator.

 The Library has a small collection of Braille resources in Government Documents which is located in the basement.
 These items may be found in the online catalog using the advanced search format criteria.
 Audio Books are located in Media Resources on the 1st floor and are available for check-out.
 In addition, many audio book titles may be downloaded from NetLibrary.

 Reference librarians can assist with any questions you have about using the library or conducting library research.
 Assistance is available face to face at the Library Services Desk or individual consultation by appointment with a librarian »

 813.974.2729 / 866.550.8036 (toll free) / 813.974.9874 (TDD/TTY)